<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 First Documented Agentic Ransomware Attack Logged by Sysdig

-AI agent autonomously executes a ransomware attack, exploiting vulnerabilities in Langflow to target servers.
+AI agent autonomously executes a ransomware attack, exploiting a Langflow flaw to target servers.
 Sysdig warns of rising threats.

 Content Team

-Cybersecurity firm Sysdig has documented what it calls the first agentic ransomware attack — where an AI agent autonomously managed an entire extortion operation from start to finish.
-The late June 2026 attack, attributed to a financially motivated group called JadePuffer, exploited a Langflow vulnerability to reach a MySQL and Alibaba Nacos production server.
+Cybersecurity firm Sysdig has documented what it calls the first agentic ransomware attack — where an AI agent autonomously ran an entire extortion operation, from reconnaissance and credential theft through lateral movement, encryption, data destruction and the ransom note.
+The late June 2026 attack, attributed to a financially motivated group called JadePuffer, exploited Langflow flaw CVE-2025-3248 to reach a MySQL and Alibaba Nacos production server.

 Source: CyberScoop